tarwn/lessthandot-hugo/blogs/content/posts/2011-09-18-don-t-fall-for-the.md

 ---
-title: Don’t fall for the social engineering scam that makes you go to ammyy.com
+title: Don't fall for the social engineering scam that makes you go to ammyy.com
 author: SQLDenis
 type: post
 date: 2011-09-18T12:10:00+00:00